 Perisher, six hours drive from Sydney, has a snow holiday style for every kind of visitor.
 It’s the largest alpine ski resort in the Southern Hemisphere and has Australia’s most expansive ski fields at over 3000 acres, divided into four areas: Perisher Valley, Smiggin Holes, Blue Cow and Guthega.

-The ski season launches at Perisher with the Peak Music Festival on 8-11 June.
+The ski season launches at Perisher with the Peak Music Festival in June.
 Ask your ATAS travel advisor about the wide choice of accommodation options, including hotels, inns, bed and breakfasts, and chalets.
 There’s also a great après ski scene here with plenty of bars and restaurants.

 Thredbo is a ski village nestled in the foothills, and known for having the five longest runs in Australia.
 The village has everything you need within a short walking distance, including offering a great range of lodges, bars, restaurants, cafes and shops.